NCSR - Demokritos

 B. NANOSTRUCTURES and NANOELECTRONIC DEVICES

-• Nanostructures for Nanoelectronics and Photonics
+• Nanostructures for Nanoelectronics, Photonics and Sensors

 • Molecular Materials as Components of Electronic Devices